-Operating turbine unit 3 at generator limit in September – October may be difficult depending upon river conditions, and the unit may also be de-rated once the unit comes back online after stator repair.
+Operating turbine unit 3 at generator limit in November may be difficult depending upon river conditions, and the unit may also be de-rated once the unit comes back online after stator repair.
 Mean river flow typically exceeds approximately 18kcfs, but in a low flow year flows may drop near 15kcfs (Figure 1).
 Should low flow be problematic, the Operator will need to communicate this with the research crew so that testing may be adjusted as appropriate.

+Originally, it was proposed that testing would only occur in October to ensure more friendly weather and longer day length compared to November; however, at the request of FPOM on 11 September, 2014, we have adjusted the schedule to collect data at the generator limit during the first week of November to avoid conflict with the 1% hard constraint presented in the Fish Passage Plan.
+Below is the new testing schedule.

 Proposed Schedule: